Reserve Stock in Odoo Before Sales Order Confirmation

 ]

-# Mark the order as reserved
+# Mark each quant as reserved

 order.reserved = True